yungyuc/nsdhw_25au/project/ryankert01/README.rst

 Constraints
   - Limited to **2D Euclidean space**.
-  - Supports generator point sets of size 1000–10000+ (tested up to 50000 points).
+  - Supports generator point sets of size up to 10000 (tested up to 20000 points).
   - Does not support weighted or power Voronoi diagrams (focus on standard 2D Voronoi).